Codaisseur/movies_ts/README.md

 9. Displaying the search state & results
 10. Displaying a grid of the movie search results incl. poster images
 11. Added separate single movie page, and links to it
+12. Fetching the movie on the single movie page